A recipe for Korvapuustit (Finnish Cinnamon Rolls)! This cardamom-scented pastry is filled with layers of cinnamon sugar and baked until golden.

 To make the dough:

-- In a small bowl, sprinkle the yeast over the warm milk.
-Stir and allow to sit until the yeast is frothy, about 10 minutes.
+- In a small bowl, sprinkle the yeast over the lukewarm milk.
+Stir briefly to combine, then allow to sit at room temperature until frothy, about 10 minutes.

-- In the bowl of a stand mixer fitted with a dough attachment or a large bowl, combine the flour, sugar, cardamom, and salt.
+- In the bowl of a stand mixer fitted with a dough hook or a large bowl, combine the flour, sugar, cardamom, and salt.

 To assemble: